zacanger/niddesa/text/generated-translations/cullaniddesa/04-sinhala-google.md

 [Msdiv 171] (# msdiv171) {# msdiv171 .ref .msdiv} "Yamse Vakkalithema Shraddha
-Liberated as Bhadravudha Yamsa, Alavi Gautama Yamsa and you Ring of faith, Pingiya, you will go to Nirvana.
+Liberated as Bhadravudha Yamsa, Alavi Gautama Yamsa and you Ring of faith, Pingiya, you will go to Nibbana.

 [Msdiv 172] (# msdiv172) {# msdiv172 .ref .msdiv} "This
 I was very impressed to hear the word.
 Sambuddha is also a Samhaya with a removed Mohadi